sjsyrek/malc/python/README.md

 `lambda`, `lambda` everywhere...

-Load into your Python REPL:
+Load the code into your Python REPL:
 ```
 python3 -i malc.py
 ```
+And then test to your heart's content.

 ## How to write a recursive function using lambdas in Python